 How Does a Drug Become a Generic: Facts vs. Myths

 Lee esto en EspañolTaking a generic drug is not like buying a store-brand soap.
 With soap, you might notice a difference.
 It may smell different.
 You may need to use more than the brand-name product.
 That is not true with generic drugs.
-Generic drugs are like brand-name drugs.

 When companies make a brand-name drug, they get a patent.
 A patent stops other drug companies from making and selling the same drug before the patent runs out.
 When the patent on a brand-name drug expires, other drug companies can make a generic version.
+Generic versions can be equivalents or authorized generics, which are exact copies of the original brand name drug, or generic alternatives.
+Generic alternative drugs treat the same condition but do not have the same ingredients.

 After getting approval from the U.S. Food and Drug Administration (FDA), leaving site icon the generic drug is made and sold under the active ingredient’s name.